Suspect In Fatal Boston Hit And Run Says ‘Accidents Happen’

 Shortly after he discussed the incident on local television, Boston police charged a man with motor vehicle homicide and leaving the scene of an accident causing death in an incident yesterday afternoon that took the life of an elderly pedestrian.

-The 80-year-old victim, who was crossing at a crosswalk on Commonwealth Avenue at about 1 p.m., was reportedly thrown into the air by the impact, and was later pronounced dead at a local hospital.
+The 80-year-old victim, who was crossing at a crosswalk on Commonwealth Avenue at about 1 p.m., was reportedly thrown into the air by the impact and was later pronounced dead at a local hospital.
 The victim is as yet unidentified.

 Cops had originally tracked down the operator of an SUV by the license plate but let him go after questioning.
 Apparently within minutes after Fox 25 aired an interview with suspect Phocian Fitts, 23, however, cops showed up.

-‘Initially, Boston Police sources tell Boston 25 News they did not have enough to arrest Fitts initially, but after seeing what he revealed to us, they had enough probable cause to take him into custody,” Fox 25 added.
+“Initially, Boston Police sources tell Boston 25 News they did not have enough to arrest Fitts initially, but after seeing what he revealed to us, they had enough probable cause to take him into custody,” Fox 25 added.

 In the interview that apparently led to his arrest, Fitts told the news outlet, among other things, that at the time of the accident, he had a green light and repeatedly beeped his horn at the pedestrian because he allegedly couldn’t stop in time.